- Read More

 Bruising is not found

 Bursitis is an inflammatory condition that can occur in many locations throughout the body.
-In the foot the most common location is the forefoot or ball of the foot.
+In the foot, the most common location is the forefoot or ball of the foot.
 Bursitis occurs beneath the second metatarsal head, as shown in the picture to the right.

 Forefoot bursitis is the result of disproportionate loading on the metatarsal bones of the forefoot.
 When one metatarsal bone is subjected to more load than the adjacent bones, the soft tissue between the metatarsal head and the floor will become compressed and often will become inflamed.
 Bursitis is the term used to described this inflammation that occurs in the soft tissue between the metatarsal head and the floor.

-Other areas of the foot where bursitis occurs include the bottom of the heel and back of the heel at the insertion of the Achilles tendon.
+Other areas of the foot where bursitis may occur include the bottom of the heel and back of the heel at the insertion of the Achilles tendon.
 The space or pocket that is found between the Achilles tendon and the heel bone is called the retrocalcaneal space.
 The retrocalcaneal space is a common location for bursitis.
 Retrocalcaneal bursits my be due to direct pressure from a shoe or from an impingement of the Achilles tendon against the calcaneus (heel bone).